PrefectHQ/prefect/docs/tutorial/index.md

 As an alternative to using Prefect Cloud, you can self-host a [Prefect server instance](/host/).
 If you choose this option, run `prefect server start` to start a local Prefect server instance.

-## What is Prefect?

-Prefect orchestrates workflows — it simplifies the creation, scheduling, and monitoring of complex data pipelines.
-With Prefect, you define workflows as Python code and let it handle the rest.

-Prefect also provides error handling, retry mechanisms, and a user-friendly dashboard for monitoring.
-It's the easiest way to transform any Python function into a unit of work that can be observed and orchestrated.

-Just bring your Python code, sprinkle in a few decorators, and go!

 ## [First steps: Flows](/tutorial/flows/)